-Johnson & Borenstein partner, Donald F. Borenstein, represented developer, O’Brien Homes, in a long running dispute between O’Brien and the Town of Lunenburg over the subdivision of a former egg farm and other adjacent property in Lunenburg, MA, totaling 135 acres.
+Johnson & Borenstein, LLC, partner, Donald F. Borenstein, represented developer, O’Brien Homes, in a long-running dispute between O’Brien and the Town of Lunenburg over the subdivision of a former egg farm and other adjacent property in Lunenburg, Massachusetts, totaling 135 acres.
 The Lunenburg Planning Board rejected O’Brien’s original subdivision plan in 2009, and again rejected O’Brien’s revised plans in 2013.
-Johnson & Borenstein appealed and undertook extensive discovery into the Board’s alleged reasons for twice denying O’Brien’s plans.
-This included electronic discovery of e-mails exchanged among town staff and board members outside the public hearing process.
-This effort revealed several damming communications, including a conservation commissioner’s message explaining that, “The town prompted an executive session to inquire . . . how (town boards) could find fault with O’Brien and act upon such . . .
+Johnson & Borenstein, LLC, appealed and undertook extensive discovery into the Board’s alleged reasons for twice denying O’Brien’s plans.
+This included electronic discovery of emails exchanged among town staff and board members outside the public hearing process.
+This effort revealed several damming communications, including a conservation commissioner’s message explaining that “The town prompted an executive session to inquire . . . how (town boards) could find fault with O’Brien and act upon such . . .
 I would assume if one of those boards had a way to stick it to him, they would support that.”

-After a 3-day trial and extensive briefing by both parties, the Land Court ruled squarely in O’Brien’s favor, finding that the Planning Board had no basis to deny the subdivision plans; that the project was benefited by a zoning freeze and protected from the town’s attempt to double the minimum lot area requirement; and that O’Brien had standing to pursue the appeal.
-Having previously put O’Brien’s claims of bad faith on hold, the Court also invited Johnson & Borenstein to schedule further proceedings to address those claims and to consider the entry of sanctions against the Town.
+After a three-day trial and extensive briefing by both parties, the Land Court ruled squarely in O’Brien’s favor, finding that the Planning Board had no basis to deny the subdivision plans; that the project was benefited by a zoning freeze and protected from the town’s attempt to double the minimum lot area requirement; and that O’Brien had the standing to pursue the appeal.
+Having previously put O’Brien’s claims of bad faith on hold, the Court also invited Johnson & Borenstein, LLC, to schedule further proceedings to address those claims and to consider the entry of sanctions against the Town.

 Country Places Development, LLC v.
-Town of Middleton - MA Appeals Court (2016)
+Town Of Middleton – Massachusetts Appeals Court (2016)

-MacLeod v.
-Methuen Conservation Commission - MA Superior Court (2014)
+MacLeod V. Methuen Conservation Commission – Massachusetts Superior Court (2014)

-Johnson & Borenstein represented a property owner seeking an Order of Conditions from the Methuen Conservation Commission to permit development of the property.
-The Conservation Commission failed to hold the statutorily-required hearing with 21 days of the filing of the Notice of Intent, but filed its Denial Order of Conditions with 42 days of the filing.
-In a matter of first impression, Johnson & Borenstein sought a declaration that the Denial had no effect, arguing that, pursuant to G.L. c.
+Johnson & Borenstein, LLC, represented a property owner seeking an Order of Conditions from the Methuen Conservation Commission to permit the development of the property.
+The Conservation Commission failed to hold the statutorily-required hearing with 21 days of the filing of the Notice of Intent but filed its Denial Order of Conditions with 42 days of the filing.
+In a matter of first impression, Johnson & Borenstein, LLC, sought a declaration that the Denial had no effect, arguing that, pursuant to G.L. c.
 131, § 40, the Wetlands Protection Act, the Conservation Commission had lost jurisdiction based on its failure to open the public hearing with 21 days of the Notice of Intent.
-The Superior Court agreed, and held that the Conservation Commission exceeded its jurisdiction in purporting to issue a Denial Order of Conditions, which was without effect, and that the DEP now had jurisdiction over the conditions of approval for the proposed development.
+The Superior Court agreed and held that the Conservation Commission exceeded its jurisdiction in purporting to issue a Denial Order of Conditions, which was without effect, and that the DEP now had jurisdiction over the conditions of approval for the proposed development.

-Johnson & Borenstein represented Wells Fargo in an adversary action brought by the Chapter 13 trustee seeking to avoid the mortgage held by Wells Fargo on the residence owned by the debtors in the related Chapter 13 action, the Reids.
-Johnson & Borenstein argued that the confirmation of the Chapter 13 plan, which occurred before the trustee brought the adversary action, precluded the trustee from bringing this action pursuant to the principle of res judicata.
+Johnson & Borenstein, LLC, represented Wells Fargo in an adversary action brought by the Chapter 13 trustee seeking to avoid the mortgage held by Wells Fargo on the residence owned by the debtors in the related Chapter 13 action, the Reids.
+Johnson & Borenstein, LLC, argued that the confirmation of the Chapter 13 plan, which occurred before the trustee brought the adversary action, precluded the trustee from bringing this action pursuant to the principle of res judicata.

-Hauer v.
-Andover Zoning Board and Gibson - MA Land Court (2012)
+Hauer V. Andover Zoning Board And Gibson – Massachusetts Land Court (2012)

 CF Investments, Inc. v.
 Option One Mortgage Corp. – NH Superior Court (2010)

-Johnson & Borenstein represented Option One, holder of a mortgage on the plaintiff’s property.
-The plaintiff sought to prevent a foreclosure sale of the property, and argued that the Option One mortgage was invalid because the mortgagor did not hold title to the property at the time of the mortgage as a result of an unrelated bankruptcy case.
-Johnson & Borenstein requested, and received, a directed verdict after trial on the grounds that Option One had no knowledge that the mortgagor did not hold title to the property at the time of the mortgage, and nothing in the records of the Registry of Deeds would have imputed that knowledge.
+Johnson & Borenstein, LLC, represented Option One, holder of a mortgage on the plaintiff’s property.
+The plaintiff sought to prevent a foreclosure sale of the property and argued that the Option One mortgage was invalid because the mortgagor did not hold title to the property at the time of the mortgage as a result of an unrelated bankruptcy case.
+Johnson & Borenstein, LLC, requested, and received, a directed verdict after trial on the grounds that Option One had no knowledge that the mortgagor did not hold title to the property at the time of the mortgage, and nothing in the records of the Registry of Deeds would have imputed that knowledge.

-Watson v.
-YMCA and Greater Newburyport Five Cents Savings Bank - MA Land Court (2006)
+Watson V. YMCA And Greater Newburyport Five Cents Savings Bank – Massachusetts Land Court (2006)

-Johnson & Borenstein represented the YMCA of Greater Boston, who sought to develop a new and more convenient access to its summer camp property in Boxford, MA.
+Johnson & Borenstein, LLC, represented the YMCA of Greater Boston, who sought to develop a new and more convenient access to its summer camp property in Boxford, Massachusetts.
 Various residential neighbors claimed the YMCA could not utilize the subdivision road on which their properties were located.
-The Land Court ruled on summary judgment that the YMCA had the unfettered right to utilize the road for access like any member of the public and to extend the road to is property boundary
+The Land Court ruled on summary judgment that the YMCA had the unfettered right to utilize the road for access like any member of the public and to extend the road to its property boundary